vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 - **Open CSV**: Loads a dataset stored in a CSV file.
 - **Open HDF5 network and activity**: Loads a dataset in HDF5 format.
 The application will ask for the network file first and then for the activity file.
 - **Open Subset/Events file**: Loads a subset or events file of the dataset currently in memory.
+- **Load camera positions**: Loads a JSON file with the description of camera positions.
+- **Save camera positions**: Saves the currently stored camera positions to a JSON file.
 - **Close dataset**: This option closes the current dataset in memory.
 This option is *currently disabled*.
 For loading a new dataset close the application and reopen.

 ^^^^^^^^^^^^